NilsHellwig/exploring-absa-llm-augmentation/02 dataset split/dataset_total/README.md

 Datasets in `/dataset_total`:

+- Annotations by Annotator A of the first 4,000 examples:

+  `dataset_total/raw_annotations_4000_annotator_a.json`

 - Annotations by Annotator A of the first 1,000 examples:

   `dataset_total/raw_annotations_1000_annotator_a.json`

-- Annotations by Annotator A of the first 4,000 examples:

-  `dataset_total/raw_annotations_4000_annotator_a.json`

-- Annotations by Annotator B of the 5,000 examples:
+- Annotations by Annotator B (2 annotators, 2,500 annotations each) of the 5,000 examples:

   \_1: `raw_annotations_2500_annotator_b_1.csv`
   \_2: `raw_annotations_2500_annotator_b_2.csv`